20 Best Things to Do in Kodiak, AK

 Have an Activity-Filled Day at the Buskin River State Recreation Site

-For exciting adventures on and around the Buskin River, head to Buskin River State Recreation Site.
+For exciting adventures on and around the Buskin River, head to the Buskin River State Recreation Site.

 It is widely popular as a fantastic fishing spot, especially for sockeye and coho salmon.